Marching in Darkness: Plot

-The military tribunal has already started the inquiry process and Captain Antonio Marsili is in charge.
-He first interrogates Saro, who confirms the accusation but is informed that adding to the accusation of slander, he is also subjected to proceedings for retention and for immoral conduct.
-Later Gianni is called to support the claim that on the night of the alleged rape, he only saw Saro leaving the barracks; after that the captain asks him if there is a relationship between him and Saro, having once seen them "joking" in the barracks.
-Captain Marsili then informs him of the proceedings that Saro is subjected to; he also summons a carabiniere who is uncertain about the dynamics of the whole incident and tells him that the investigation will still be difficult.
+The military have also started an inquiry, led by Captain Antonio Marsili.
+He first interrogates Saro, who confirms the accusation but is informed he has been subjected to proceedings for immoral conduct.
+Later Gianni is called to support the claim that, on the night of the alleged rape, he merely saw Saro leaving the base; Marsili asks him about his relationship with Saro, having once seen them playfully scuffle in the barracks, but gets no answer.
+Captain Marsili also summons a Carabiniere, who is uncertain about the dynamics of the whole incident, as he suspects that Saro was soliciting and does not actually believe a soldier could be raped.